Estafet-LTD/estafet-microservices-scrum/README.md

 ```

 ### Local Environment Setup

+The local environment is intended for development purposes, e.g. on a user's laptop.

 Installing and configuring the scrum demo application to openshift manually is a lengthy process.
 There are 13 applications in total (8 microservices + db + jaeger + message broker).
 Fortunately this process has been automated using Ansible.

 #### Steps